 While sieges in the early medieval period used more conventional siege weapons, those in High Middle Ages had become to use typical weapons such as huge catapults which could bring down thick curtain walls.
 By the late medieval period, gunpowder weapons had revolutionized every military aspect and sieges mostly involved heavy gunpowder weapons such as the cannons.

-The aftermath of the siege was rather peaceful with a handful of deaths occurring in the city and the city suffering limited plundering.
+The aftermath of the Siege of Rome was rather peaceful with a handful of deaths occurring in the city and the city suffering limited plundering.

 Two further fleets sent to reinforce the Arabs were destroyed as well and by 718, Arabs were forced to lift the siege of the city, postponing the Muslim conquest of Constantinople for many centuries.